-A nose target is an easy and straight forward behavior to teach, and it’s part of an excellent foundation for teaching many other tricks.
-You can choose to teach your guinea pig to target your hand, a target stick, or both.
-Once they understand the basic idea of touching the target, you can also teach your guinea pig to follow the target object around.
+Touch a target is an easy and straight forward behavior to teach.
+It also sets an excellent foundation for teaching many other tricks.
+You can teach your guinea pig to target your hand, a target stick, or both.
+Once they understand the basic idea of touching the target, you can then teach your guinea pig to follow the target around.

 How to Teach a Guinea Pig to Touch and Follow a Target (Video Tutorial)

 The following is a video of Ceico demonstrating how to teach this trick.
 To read the written tutorial, keep scrolling below.
 I also have a few more tips and tricks near the bottom of this page.